Dagmawialebachew/AAUDatingBot/DEPLOYMENT_CHECKLIST.md

 Description: The hottest way for AAU students to find their match! 🔥

 /setabouttext @BotFather
-About: CrushConnect is the official AAU campus dating bot.
+About: AAUPulse is the official AAU campus dating bot.
 Swipe, match, chat anonymously, and shoot your shot! 💘
 ```

 ### 2. Channel Setup

-- [ ] Created public channel @AAUCrushConnect
+- [ ] Created public channel @AAUAAUPulse
 - [ ] Added bot as administrator
 - [ ] Gave bot permission to post messages
 - [ ] Posted welcome message to channel